qdrant/qdrant-cloud-public-api/README.md

   "https://api.cloud.qdrant.io/api/cluster/v1/accounts/<YOUR_ACCOUNT_ID>/clusters"
 ```

-*Note: Replace `YOUR_MANAGEMENT_KEY` with your actual management key.
+*Note: Replace `YOUR_MANAGEMENT_KEY` with your actual management key and `<YOUR_ACCOUNT_ID>` with your account ID.
 The exact REST path and HTTP method depend on the `google.api.http` annotations in the `.proto` files.*

 You can typically infer these from the gRPC service and method names, or refer to the API documentation.
-Or check the output of grpcurl like
+Or check the output of grpcurl like:

 ```
   rpc CreateCluster ( .qdrant.cloud.cluster.v1.CreateClusterRequest ) returns ( .qdrant.cloud.cluster.v1.CreateClusterResponse ) {